school-brainhack/school-brainhack.github.io/content/en/modules/datalad/index.md

  * the [introduction to git and github](/modules/git_github) module can help, but not required.
  * the [project management](/modules/project_management) module is recommended, but not required.

-Contact Isil Bilgin if you have questions on this module, or if you want to check that you completed successfully all the exercises.
+If you have any questions regarding the module content please ask them in the relevant module channel on the school Discord server.
+If you do not have access to the server and would like to join, please send us an email at school.brainhack [at] gmail [dot] com
+Follow up with your local TA(s) to validate you completed the exercises correctly.

 ## Resources
 This module was presented by [Adina Wagner](https://twitter.com/AdinaKrik) during the HBM Brainhack in 2020.